17 Best Places to Visit in California

 View of downtown San Diego from Coronado Island

-The main tourist attractions in San Diego proper are Balboa Park, an expansive green space with ravishing gardens and several museums; the historic Gaslamp Quarter, which is full of boutiques, art galleries, and good restaurants; and the Old Town San Diego State Historic Park, where museums, retail shops, and restaurants occupy the old adobe buildings.
+Some of the key attractions in San Diego proper are Balboa Park, an expansive green space with ravishing gardens and several museums; the historic Gaslamp Quarter, which is full of boutiques, art galleries, and good restaurants; and the Old Town San Diego State Historic Park, where museums, retail shops, and restaurants occupy the old adobe buildings.

 Mission Basilica San Diego de Alcala

-As the state's oldest city, San Diego has the original Spanish mission (founded in 1769).
-Registered as a National Historic Landmark, the Mission Basilica San Diego de Alcalá was the birthplace of Christianity in California.
-The adobe building complex features a distinctive campanario (bell wall) and a courtyard garden filled with tropical flowers and bougainvillea.
-The visitor center and gift shop are open every day.
-Mass is celebrated twice daily and several times on Sundays.
+San Diego has the original Spanish mission (founded in 1769), the Mission Basilica San Diego de Alcalá which was the birthplace of Christianity in California.
+The adobe building complex features a distinctive campanario (bell wall), a simple Mission Church (a National Historic Landmark), and a courtyard garden filled with tropical flowers and bougainvillea.

 Another worthwhile excursion from San Diego is the Mission San Juan Capistrano, in a tranquil setting 66 miles north.
 For the taste of a different culture, travelers can visit Tijuana in Mexico, just 20 miles south of San Diego.
+For a stress-free visit, consider an organized tour from San Diego to Tijuana.

 Slightly farther away (within two hours of San Diego) are many wonderful weekend getaway destinations such as the dreamy Catalina Island and the mountain resort of Idyllwild.